dcallao/consul-gcp-lab/README.md

  * Install `terraform` binary
  * Install and configure `gcloud sdk`
- * Create project in GCP account and set `gcloud` to that project  (i.e. `gcloud config set project my-project`)
+ * Create project in GCP account and set `gcloud` to that project  (i.e. `gcloud config set project my-demo`)

 ## Installing in GCP (Google Cloud)

  1. Create a new project to house your demo.
 In this example, I call my project `my-demo`.
+The `my-demo` is a project id, you can use the command `gcloud projects list` to get the project ID for `my-demo`.

  2. Create a service account that has the "Compute Instance Admin (v1)" and "Compute Security Admin" roles.
 Download the account credentials as a JSON file.
 This can be done through the UI or through the `gcloud` command line tool, e.g.: